urbanophile/awesome-sat-solvers/README.md

 Heuristics around choosing variables which variables and which assignments to make are an extremely improtant part of SAT Solvers
 Important heuristics include:

-- Vriaable State Independent Decaying Sum (VSAID) introduced in Chaff
+- Variable State Independent Decaying Sum (VSAID) introduced in Chaff
 - Clause-move-to-front introduced by HAIFASAT

 ### Theoretical Complexity
 SAT raises some interesting questions because even though it is the canonical NP-complete problem, practical problems can often be solved in close to linear time.